Exhibition Schedule

 ─In Search of the Inner Light

-George Rouault (1871-1958) is one of the representative French artists of the 20th century.
-His works known for its brilliant colors and thick matière have captured the hearts of many across all nationalities, time periods, and beliefs.
+Georges Rouault (1871-1958) is one of the representative French artists of the 20th century.
+His works known for their brilliant colors and thick matière have captured the hearts of many across all nationalities, time periods, and beliefs.
 In a world full of social contradictions and cruel wars, Rouault sought salvation in Christianity.
 This exhibition features the artist’s representative works from the Idemitsu collection, such as the oil painting series, "PASSION," and copperplate engravings, "MISERERE," that express his deep and sacred world reflecting his faith.

 November 15 (Fri) - December 22 (Sun), 2024